zephyr-tmc/CNN/README.md

-# CNN
-Enhancing Cat and Dog Classification with Data Augmentation and Transfer Learning
+# Enhancing Cat and Dog Classification with Data Augmentation and Transfer Learning

 This experiment aims to classify cats and dogs using convolutional neural networks (CNNs).
 The process draws inspiration from a popular blog post on deep learning, incorporating techniques like data augmentation and transfer learning to improve classification accuracy.